Treatment for Chronic Kidney Disease

 Your doctor may prescribe specific medicines to help reduce this added stress.
 Blood pressure medicines include:1,2

-- Angiotensin receptor blockers (ARBs) – ARBs lower blood pressure by widening blood vessels.
+• Angiotensin receptor blockers (ARBs) – lower blood pressure by widening blood vessels.
 This makes it easier for kidneys to do their job.

-- Beta-blockers – These medicines block adrenaline, a hormone that causes your heart rate and blood pressure to rise.
+• Beta-blockers –block adrenaline, a hormone that causes your heart rate and blood pressure to rise.

-- Diuretics – These are water pills that help you pee more.
+• Diuretics (water pills) – help you pee more.
 By peeing more, you are helping your kidneys flush out extra salt and waste in your blood.

 Some blood pressure medicines can make kidney problems worse, while others can be good for the kidneys.
 Talk to your doctor about which ones are right for you.1,2,8